Being close to the action on race day (no one, apart from the riders get closer);Being part of an exciting and dynamic sport;

-Before you apply for an Officials Licence, you will need to have completed the Online Generic Officials Seminar.
-This is a free seminar you can complete online.
-Click the link below to access the online seminar:
+Before you apply for an Officials Licence, you will need to have completed the Level 1 Operational Officials Course.
+This is a free seminar created by Motorcycling Australia - This can completed online.
+Click here to access the Course.

 Any persons wishing to apply for an Officials Licence with Motorcycling Queensland should complete the Application for an Officials Licence.